TangWPI/book_ml_python/README.md

 # Information Theory for Modern Machine Learning: Python Practice

-This repository contains Python implementations of various machine learning algorithms from scratch, designed as companion code for the textbook "Information Theory for Modern Machine Learning: From Theory to Python Practice."
+This repository contains Python implementations of various **machine learning algorithms from scratch**, designed as companion code for the textbook "**Information Theory for Modern Machine Learning: From Theory to Python Practice**."
 [Accessible in Amazon](https://www.amazon.com/Information-Theory-Modern-Machine-Learning-ebook/dp/B0G873VY8M)

 ## Overview